-Because of the challenging nature of testing stability of PDEs with delay, most prior work in this field considers either specific PDEs or restricted classes of such systems.
-The analysis then becomes ad hoc, exploiting the structure of the PDE (parabolic, hyperbolic, elliptic), the type of BCs (Dirichlet, Neumann, Robin), and the location of the delay (in the PDE or a connected ODE) to prove stability of the system.
-For example, stability conditions for wave equations were proven in~\cite{nicaise2006stability_waveeq,ammari2010stabilization_waveeq}, using Green's theorem to show that the energy $V(\mbf{u},\mbs{\phi})$ of the solutions decreases.
-In~\cite{wang2014PDDEstability,wang2018PDDEstability,solomon2015PDDEstability}, stability tests for linear and semi-linear diffusive PDEs with delay were derived, using, e.g. the Wirtinger, Jensen or Poincar\'e inequalities to prove LMI constraints for negativity of the derivative $\dot{V}(\mbf{u},\mbs{\phi})$.
-Using a similar approach, LMIs for stability of reaction-diffusion systems with delayed boundary inputs~\cite{lhachemi2021outputfeedackstabilization} were also derived, as well as for ODE-PDE systems with delay in both the ODE and the PDE~\cite{kang2016DDE_PDDE_control}.
+To test existence of LKFs for more general PDEs with delay, a cone of positive candidate functionals $V>0$ is often parameterized by positive definite matrices $P\succ 0$.
+The challenge in testing stability then becomes that of enforcing decay of the functionals, $\dot{V}\leq 0$, as a Linear Matrix Inequality (LMI), $Q\preceq 0$, which can be efficiently solved using semidefinite programming.
+Unfortunately, enforcing $\dot{V}\leq 0$ along solutions to a PDE with delay as an LMI is complicated by the fact that PDE dynamics are defined by (unbounded) differential operators, and that solutions are constrained to satisfy BCs.
+As such, most prior work in this field focuses only on specific PDEs with delay, exploiting the structure of the PDE (parabolic, hyperbolic, elliptic) and the type of BCs (Dirichlet, Neumann, Robin) to enforce $\dot{V}\leq 0$.
+For example, stability tests for heat and wave equations were derived in~\cite{fridman2009stabilityDPDE}, using the Wirtinger inequality to prove LMI constraints for negativity $\dot{V}\leq 0$.
+Using a similar approach, LMIs for stability of linear and semi-linear diffusive PDEs with delay were derived in~\cite{wang2014PDDEstability,wang2018PDDEstability,solomon2015PDDEstability}, as well as for reaction-diffusion systems with delayed boundary inputs in~\cite{lhachemi2021outputfeedackstabilization}.

-Unfortunately, in each of these cases, the stability tests consider only a restricted class of systems, assume the LKF $V$ to be of a particular form, and rely on specific inequalities to verify negativity of the derivative $\dot{V}(\mbf{u},\mbs{\phi})$.
-The problem with such approaches, of course, is that extending the results for even slightly different models may require significant expertise from the user.
+The disadvantage of these approaches, however, is that the results are again valid only for a restricted class of systems, and rely on the use of specific inequalities (e.g. Wirtinger, Jensen, Poincar\'e) to enforce $\dot{V}\leq 0$.
+Extending these results to even slightly different models, then, may require significant expertise from the user.

-In this paper, we propose an alternative, LMI-based method for testing stability of a general class of linear ODE-PDE systems with delay, by representing them as Partial Integral Equations (PIEs).
+In this paper, we propose an alternative, LMI-based method for testing stability of a general class of linear ODE-PDE systems with fixed, constant delay, by representing them as Partial Integral Equations (PIEs).
 A PIE is an alternative representation of linear ODE-PDE systems, taking the form